clark-pan/Symbols_WDYK/script.md

 # Agenda #

 I'm here tonight to encourage everyone to write more modern Javascript.
 With ES6 ratification being targetted to June this year, I think its about time that we all look towards what new features are coming to Javascript and how we can use them.
 I want to introduce everyone to a lesser talked about feature, Symbols.
+I can show you how using symbols can make your code more readable, more debuggable, and possibly even run faster.

 # Symbols, what are they #